A rich landowner named Carl often rode around his vast estate so he could congratulate himself on his great wealth.

 Author Unknown

-to the words carefully, I'm Rich, are
+Listen to the words carefully, I'm Rich, are you?

-you?
 See you in church ! ! !